nieksand/rootfind/README.md

 # Root Finding
 ***Work in progress.
 Not ready for use!***

-Root finding functions implemented in Rust.
+Root finding algorithms implemented in Rust.

 Currently features: